-Students selecting this option need to take MATH 140 or NREM 203, BOT 101/101L, and CHEM 161/161L and 162/162L to fulfill the Natural Science requirement of the UH Manoa core.
-These courses are considered prerequisite to upper division courses in the major.
+Students selecting this option need to take Botany 101 and 101L (or their equivalent) or Biology 172 and 172L (or their equivalent) and Chemistry 15l and 151L and 152 and 152L or BIOC 241 (or their equivalent) to fulfill part of the Natural Science requirement of the UH Manoa core.
+These courses are considered prerequisite to courses in the major.

-Major Courses (Option in Plant Production and Management)
+Major Courses (Option i Plant Production and Management)

-The student must take 5 courses from the following supporting courses for this option:
+The student must take 15 credits from following supporting courses for this option:

 While students may choose from the array of courses offered at UH Manoa, an advising list of courses will be available to assist students in selecting courses that prepare students for a career in horticultural crop production and management.

-The advising list includes courses in botany, chemistry, biology, physics, geography, business, and courses in other departments; PEPS, MBBE, NREM, and HWST.
-Undergraduate advisors will assist students considering enrollment in graduate school in the selection of appropriate courses.
+The advising list includes courses in botany, chemistry, biology, physics, geography, business, and courses in other departments; PEPS, MBBE, NREM, and Hawaiian Studies.
+Undergraduate advisers will assist students considering enrollment in graduate school in the selection of appropriate courses.

 Option in Environmental Soil Science

-Students selecting this option need to take BOT 101/101L or BIOL 172, CHEM 161/161L and 162/162L (or their equivalent), PHYS 151, and Calculus I (MATH 215).
+Students selecting this option need to take BOT 101 and 101L (or their equivalent) or BIOL 172 and 172L (or their equivalent), CHEM 15l and 151L and 152 and 152L or 161, and 161L and 162 and 162L (or their equivalent), ECON 130, PHYS 151 and 151L, Business writing (ENG 209) and Calculus I - MATH 215.
 Some of these courses will fulfill part of the Natural Science requirement of the UH Manoa General Education Requirement.
-These courses are considered prerequisite to some courses in the major.
+These courses are considered prerequisite to courses in the major.

 The following courses need to be taken for this major.